rukshn/spark-docs/key-concepts.md

 ## Projects

 A project is a collection of CQL and the associated documentation.
-So the first thing you will have to do is create a new project for you and the team after **signing up** for CQL editor.
+So the first thing you will have to do is create a new project for you and the team after **signing up** for The Spark Editor.

 There can be one or more collaborators, working a in a **single project**.
 A project administrator can add collaborators and give access to a project.